antifree/json-to-variables/README.md

 ### `prefix`

-The prefix (optional).
+(Optional) the prefix for all variables.
 Default value is empty string.

+### `has_secrets`

+(Optional) Identifies whether file has variables considered as secrets.
+If `true` - adds all variables to github secrets to be masked in logs.
+Default value `false`

 ## Usage